Features

 - DEBUG # `debug` package selector

-Common things you usually do not allow:
+Things you usually do not allowlist:

 SSH_* leaks SSH agent state